Sam-117/smart-task-manager/README.md

 AI will be integrated throughout the development lifecycle and within the application itself:

 - **Code Generation**
-  - Use AI tools (e.g., GitHub Copilot) to scaffold React components, Supabase API calls, and utility functions.
+  - Use AI tools (e.g., GitHub Copilot, Gemini CCL) to scaffold React components, Supabase API calls, and utility functions.
   - Accelerate boilerplate code creation and enforce best practices.

 - **Testing Support**